• Skip to primary navigation

 July 22, 2019 by Team Gillco

 Ever open up a chocolate bar, see some residue on your sweet treat and think, what the heck is that?
+Perhaps this thought led to an online search to which you’re now asking yourself, “what is chocolate bloom?”
 Well, we’ve got the answers for you and the good news is, it doesn’t necessarily mean your chocolate has gone bad…so don’t throw it away!
 We’ll explain what chocolate blooming is and why it occurs.
+We will explain what chocolate bloom means, why it occurs, and how you can prevent it from affecting your final product appearance and quality.

 What Does Chocolate Blooming Mean?

 Chocolate Blooming is the term we use when we see that the chocolate has dusting or streaking across the surface.
-There are two types of blooms – fat bloom and sugar bloom.
+There are two types of blooms.

 Can Chocolate Blooming Be Avoided?